 The new 800-series chip has four processors, each capable of running as fast as 2.3 gigahertz, the company said.
 It also offers the ability to integrate the latest cellular modem standard, called long term evolution, or LTE, something that no other manufacturer can do, according to Mollenkopf.

-Intel, the largest maker of processors for computers, got its start in phone processors last year, featured in smartphones from Google Inc. (GOOG)’s Motorola Mobility Holdings and Lenovo Group Ltd. (992) The company has yet to grab more than one percent of the mobile processor market.
+Intel, the largest maker of processors for computers, got its start in phone processors last year, featured in smartphones from Google Inc. (GOOG:US)’s Motorola Mobility Holdings and Lenovo Group Ltd. (992) The company has yet to grab more than one percent of the mobile processor market.